Five Elements to Highly Emotive 3D Interior Visualisations

 The location of the camera most of the time is going to be constrained by the physical locations of the walls in the apartment, however, in certain cases – it is appropriate to remove certain walls of spaces and put the camera at the cut-through to maximise the impact of the 3D images.

 This is especially useful for 3D renders of bathrooms, which are often quite narrow – and by putting a camera cutting through the wall, we can achieve a 1 point perspective shot which makes the bathroom look a lot more spacious.

 Element #3 – Furniture Selection

-One of the biggest advantages in 3D architectural visualisation is that furniture budget is unlimited.
-Thus as long as furniture can be aligned to the specification and looks fantastic – any kind of luxurious furniture for the fit out can be used.
-We work together with experienced interior designers to select the latest trends for 3D interior visualisations .
+One of the biggest advantages of 3D architectural visualisation is that the furniture budget is unlimited.
+Thus as long as furniture can be aligned to the specification and looks fantastic – any kind of luxurious furniture for the fit-out can be used.
+We work together with experienced interior designers to select the latest trends for 3D interior visualisations.

 There are websites like www.designconnected.com where some of the latest furniture pieces can be obtained in 3D format to save time from having to custom model these pieces.